top of page

 ABOUT BRYAN

-Bryan Terrell Clark is an accomplished actor and singer/songwriter who has performed in hugely successful Broadway shows and a wide range of popular television programming for various networks.
+Bryan Terrell Clark is an accomplished actor and Grammy-nominated singer-songwriter who has performed in celebrated Broadway productions and a wide range of television programming across major networks.

-Most recently, Bryan appeared in Ava DuVernay’s 2020 Peabody Award winning Netflix mini series When They See Us, Cherish the Day and Queen Sugar on the OWN network.
-He will appear in Shonda Rhimes’ Inventing Anna on Netflix and Warner Brothers Snowpiercer in 2020.
-Among his other numerous television appearances include CBS’s NCIS: New Orleans, Blue Bloods, Person of Interest, Unforgettable, CSI: NY and The Unit.
-He has also had roles on NBC’s The Mysteries of Laura, Fox’s Empire, USA Network’s Royal Pains as well as BET’s The New Edition Story and Tyler Perry’s House of Payne.
-In addition, Bryan appeared in the film Collateral Beauty, which was released in 2016 by Warner Bros.
+Bryan appeared in Ava DuVernay's Peabody Award-winning Netflix limited series When They See Us (2020), as well as Cherish the Day and Queen Sugar on the OWN network.
+Additional credits include Shonda Rhimes' Inventing Anna on Netflix and Snowpiercer on Warner Bros.
+Television.
+His extensive television work also includes CBS's NCIS: New Orleans, Blue Bloods, Person of Interest, Unforgettable, CSI: NY, and The Unit; NBC's The Mysteries of Laura; Fox's Empire; USA Network's Royal Pains; BET's The New Edition Story; and Tyler Perry's House of Payne.
+He also appeared in the Warner Bros. feature film Collateral Beauty (2016).

-Bryan’s production company Artists Park Productions has a creative collaboration with INE Entertainment, a leading independent production company on a series of digital and television projects.
+In 2017, Bryan's production company, Artists Park Productions, formed a collaboration with INE Entertainment — a leading independent production company — on a series of digital and television projects.

-Clark is the co-founder of inDEFINED, an initiative that inspires and teaches young people to use their voices to erase constrictive labels in our society.
-He is also the recipient of the 2018 VOICE FOR SOCIAL JUSTICE AWARD From Rutgers University, the 2019 GALLERY OF SUCCESS AWARD from Temple University, HELP USA 2019 “Help Hero Award” for Volunteerism for his ongoing commitment to social change and activism.
-Clark has recently performed Motown originals at Carnegie Hall in NYC in March of 2024.
-Bryan is currently co-starring in a BET+ Original titled Diarra From Detroit as Mr. Tea.
+Clark co-founded inDEFINED, an initiative that inspires and teaches young people to use their voices to challenge constrictive labels in society.
+He is the recipient of the 2018 Voice for Social Justice Award from Rutgers University, the 2019 Gallery of Success Award from Temple University, the HELP USA 2019 "Help Hero Award", and the ICONETALKS 2020"Visionary Award for Volunteerism, honoring his ongoing commitment to social change and activism.

-Bryan Terrell Clark graduated from the Yale School of Drama and Temple University.
-He is a native of Baltimore, Maryland and currently lives in Los Angeles, California and New York City.
+Bryan Terrell Clark is a graduate of the Yale School of Drama and Temple University.
+A native of Baltimore, Maryland, he currently divides his time between Los Angeles and New York City.

 bottom of page